AboutContactTermsPrivacy PolicyRefund Policy

 — How should you think differently about portraits and wider Bukchon scenes

-Portraits usually work best in alleys where the background stays controlled and does not spread too far behind the subject.
+Portraits work best in alleys where the background stays controlled and does not spread too far behind the subject.
 Wider Bukchon scenes, by contrast, need overlap and depth.
 They become strongest where multiple rooflines, a slope break, or an opening view give the frame more layering.

 That difference matters because many first-time visitors try to solve every shot in the same place.
 Bukchon rewards separation.
 One alley may be better for portraits, while another is better for neighborhood atmosphere.

-Knowing that usually shortens the walk as well.
+Knowing that shortens the walk as well.
 Portraits can be finished quickly in cleaner wall-led sections, while atmosphere scenes deserve a slower stop at a turn, a slope break, or a layered roofline point.
 The route becomes easier once different shot types stop competing for the same exact alley.

 If you want to carry that hanok mood directly into an output-focused page after the walk, a K-style profile flow is a natural bridge from scenery to result.